What to do when debt collectors call you about your electricity bill

 How can a debt collector can contact you?

 A debt collector can contact you in more ways than by just calling.
 You may be contacted in writing, in person or even email.

 Over the phone

-Debt collectors can contact you over the phone no more than 3 times a week or 10 times a month Monday to Friday 7.30am to 9pm and weekends 9am to 9pm.
+Debt collectors can contact you over the phone no more than 3 times a week or 10 times a month, Monday to Friday from 7:30am to 9pm and weekends from 9am to 9pm.